 Participants in weight-class sports are probably more at risk for practicing pathogenic weight loss methods, which may lead to the development of bulimia nervosa or other eating disorders.
 Athletes in the “combative” weight-class sports (i.e., boxing, judo, taekwondo, wrestling, etc.) may be at increased risk because they attempt to compete at weight classes below their normal weight by “cutting weight” before the required weigh-in for their competitions.
 Many weight cutting strategies involve dehydration techniques that are essentially compensatory behaviors that are associated with bulimia nervosa.
 For many athletes, the practice of such behaviors can increase the probability of developing bulimia nervosa.
 More generally, athletes in nonlean sports tend to experience more body dissatisfaction than athletes in lean sports.
 Perhaps as a consequence, such athletes are more likely to use pathogenic weight loss methods, which again can increase their risk of bulimia nervosa and other eating disorders.

-Unhealthy exercise has been described most often as “excessive exercise,” but numerous other terms such as “compulsive” or “obligatory” have also been used to describe unhealthy or symptomatic exercise.
-Some affected individuals have even been described as having an “exercise addiction.”
+Unhealthy exercise has been described most often as “excessive exercise,” but numerous other terms, such as “compulsive” or “obligatory,” have also been used to describe unhealthy or symptomatic exercise.
 Regardless of how unhealthy exercise is described, it is often a significant problem for many if not most eating disorder patients.
 Although unhealthy exercise is sometimes difficult to assess and manage in non-athletes, it can be even more difficult in athletes.
 Part of the difficulty is that training loads in most sports today would be considered “excessive” by most non-sport standards.
 Certainly, the training required in most sports today would be more than is necessary for health and perhaps more than is necessary for certain fitness levels.
 Such levels of training are considered by many in the sport world to be necessary for optimal sport performance.
 Given this, it is ironic that too much training for some endurance athletes can result in “overtraining” syndrome (staleness) in which a decrement in sport performance is a common symptom.
 One of the difficulties with athletes with eating disorders is to determine when training loads for a particular athlete are necessary for sport performance and when such training is being used symptomatically by an athlete with an eating disorder to lose weight or to “undo” the effects of eating.
 In essence, this involves the nature of the relationship between the athlete’s disorder and his/her sport.
 That relationship must be appropriately assessed in order to determine how sport training (exercise) will be managed during treatment.
 This is only one of the many reasons why athletes constitute a special subpopulation of eating disorder patients and need specialized approaches to identification, management, and treatment.
 The Victory Program at McCallum Place provides these specialized approaches.